Charter Schools in Massachusetts

-In 2009, Governor Deval Patrick proposed to increase the funding restriction from 9 percent to 18 percent in 30 of the state's lowest performing districts.
-In Central Massachusetts, the districts in that group include: Southbridge, Worcester, Winchendon, Webster, Fitchburg, Athol-Royalson, North Brookfield and Gardner.

-In 2011, the state's education commissioner has recommended 17 charter schools (14 Commonwealth charter schools and 3 Horace Mann)— including 10 in Boston — be granted charters by the Massachusetts Board of Elementary and Secondary Education.

-In the November 2016 state election, there was a proposal to lift the cap on charters, which was supported by Governor Charlie Baker and The Boston Globe.
-Some of the other issues associated with this question included the alleged increased financial cost of municipalities, and the principle of local control.
-This measure was soundly defeated.

 Charter school accountability

 The state Charter School Office reviews and makes recommendations on charter applications, reviews the performance of existing charter schools, and decides whether charters should be renewed.
 Charter schools are held accountable via annual reports, financial audits, and site visits, and are required to file for renewal every five years.
 Renewal applications must show that a school's academic program is successful, that the school is a viable organization, and that it has been faithful to its charter.
 Since 1994, the state has received a total of 350 charter applications and has granted 76.
 Nine of the 76 Massachusetts charters ever granted were surrendered or revoked as of 2009.

 Approval process

 The Massachusetts charter school law states that any person, group, or entity may apply for a public school charter, with the exception of for-profit companies and private schools.
 In applying for a charter, the school's founders must submit an application detailing why the school should be granted a charter.

 The application details must include the school's vision, educational philosophy, curriculum, assessment plans, structure, governance, management, facilities, transportation, and student population, including its plans for serving special student groups.
 The final application is followed by intensive reviews from a state panel and the local school district, as well as public hearings and interviews with the applicants and the school's proposed board of trustees.
 After gathering feedback and documentation from all parties, the Commissioner of Education makes recommendations to the Board of Education, which makes the final decision.